Mayu Frontier District

-The Mayu Frontier District (မေယုနယ်ခြားခရိုင်) was a short-lived administrative zone of Burma (present-day Myanmar) which existed between 1961 and 1964.
+The Mayu Frontier District (မေယုနယ်ခြားခရိုင်) was an administrative division of Burma (present-day Myanmar) that existed between 1961 and 1964.
 It covered the Maungdaw District of present-day Rakhine State in the historical region of Arakan.
 The zone was administered directly from the capital Rangoon (present-day Yangon).

 Geography

 The Mayu Frontier District was named after the Mayu River.
 It included Maungdaw Township, Buthidaung Township and a part of Rathedaung Township.
 The Mayu Range of mountains separated Maungdaw and Buthidaung.
 The Naf River estuary formed the northern boundary of the district, on the international border with East Pakistan.

 Background

-After the 1960 Burmese general election, Sultan Mahmud, the Burmese health minister, advocated a state for the Arakanese Indian community in the northern part of Arakan.
+After the 1960 Burmese general election, Sultan Mahmud, the Burmese health minister, advocated a state for the Rohingya community in the northern part of Arakan.
 Mahmud suggested the Kaladan River as the boundary between Muslim-majority and Buddhist-majority Arakan.
 Mahmud submitted his proposal to the Statehood Consultative Committee.
-Mahmud said that Arakanese Indians would accept a joint state with Arakanese Buddhists if there was adequate protection and representation of the Indian minority.
+Mahmud said that Rohingyas would accept a joint state with Arakanese Buddhists if there was adequate protection and representation of the Rohingya.
 If adequate safeguards were not possible, Mahmud proposed that a separate northern Arakan zone should be administered directly from the national capital Rangoon.

 On 1 May 1961, the Prime Minister of Burma U Nu implemented Mahmud's ideas, albeit the new zone did not extend up to the Kaladan River.